 Students will acquire basic knowledge about the concept of world literature and will get familiar with selected world short story works.
-They will acquire theoretical and methodological apparatus necessary for literary-critical analysis of short story genre and they will learn about some of the major trends in world short story production (e.g. romanticism, realism, modernism, existentialism, expressionism, postmodernism, feminism, magical realism, etc.)
+They will acquire theoretical and methodological apparatus necessary for literary-critical analysis of short story genre and they will learn about some of the major trends in world short story production (e.g. romanticism, realism, modernism, existentialism, expressionism, postmodernism, feminism, magical realism, etc. )

-- 1 Introduction - 2.
-Chapter: The Short Story: An Overview of the History and Evolution of the Genre
+1 Introduction

-- E.A.
-Poe The Mask of the Red Dead, The Black Cat - 3.
+- 2. Chapter: The Short Story: An Overview of the History and Evolution of the Genre/E.A.
+Poe The Mask of the Red Dead, The Black Cat/ Prose Analysis Methodology: Key terms - 3.
 E. T.A.
 Hoffmann, The Sandman; Charlotte Perkins Gilman, The Yellow Wall-Paper - 4.
 Anton Chekhov, Heartache; Guy de Maupassant, Two Little Soldiers; Thomas Mann, The Infant Prodigy - 5.
 Virginia Woolf, Kew Gardens; Marcel Proust, A Young Girl's Confession - 6.
-Tutorials - 7.
-Reading week. - 8.
-Franz Kafka, Metamorphosis; Albert Camus, the Guest - 9.
-Gabriel Garcia Marquez, A Very Old Man with Enormous Wings; Muriel Spark The Seraph and the Zambesi; Gabriel Garcia Marquez Light is like Water - 10.
-Grace Paley, A Conversation with My Father; Ivan S. Turgenev The District Doctor; Clarice Lispector, The Fifth Story; Jorge Luis Borges, Borges and I - 11.-12.
-Presentations - 13-14 Tutorials
+Franz Kafka, Metamorphosis; Albert Camus, the Guest - 7.
+Tutorials - 8.
+Gabriel Garcia Marquez, A Very Old Man with Enormous Wings; Muriel Spark The Seraph and the Zambesi; Gabriel Garcia Marquez Light is like Water - 9.
+Grace Paley, A Conversation with My Father; Ivan S. Turgenev The District Doctor; Clarice Lispector, The Fifth Story; Jorge Luis Borges, Borges and I - 10.-13.
+Presentations - 14 Tutorials